yhkaplan/swift-migration-presentation-2019-07-30/README.md

 - Productivity with features like generics, etc
 - Security

-^ And until what point
-^ being able to use latest version of libraries
-^ SwiftUI, etc
+^ And until what point: just enough to be useful, 92% in our case ^ Security: being able to use latest version of libraries ^ SwiftUI, etc

 ---